 *A high-intensity statin is one at a specific dose that aims to lower your LDL-C by 50% or more.

 It's easy to sometimes feel rushed during doctor's appointments, and you may forget or simply decide not to voice certain questions and concerns.
 But remember, your doctor is a partner in your high cholesterol journey and needs to hear exactly what you're experiencing to make the appropriate treatment recommendation.

-You can print out this handy Doctor Discussion Guide to help you make the most of your next conversation with your doctor.
-The tips below can also help you get started.
+Receive your own personalized Doctor Discussion Guide to help make the most of your next conversation with your doctor.

 Your doctor is a partner in your cholesterol management journey

 Open up to your doctor to ensure you’re on a statin that fits your unique needs.
 Also, discuss any questions or concerns you may have about which statin is most appropriate for you.

 Tell your doctor if you’re experiencing any side effects or are unsatisfied with your current statin.
 Be sure to mention any individual considerations that can impact your statin treatment as this may help your doctor determine if a different statin may be better for you.

 Tell your doctor about all other prescription and nonprescription medicines you take, including over-the-counter and herbal supplements.
 With more information, your doctor will be better able to protect you against the potential for other medications to interfere with your statin and may help minimize the chance for side effects.